 All materials received from our students (letters, resumes, transcripts, via email or hard copy), should be shared only with those persons at your firm involved in the hiring process.
 There will not be disclosure of student information to another organization without prior written consent of the student, unless necessitated by health and/or safety considerations, in accordance with the Family Educational Rights and Privacy Act (FERPA).
 Additionally, do not forward emails from students to others inside or outside your organization.
 Forwarding these messages potentially embarrasses applicants or compromises their current employment.

 Third-Party Agencies may ONLY post bona fide positions with the Career Center.
+Job postings must disclose the company for which candidates will be hired.
 Campus interviews are available only if scheduled and conducted by the hiring organization's employees, rather than by third-party representatives.
 The Career Center reserves the right to make a determination of the appropriateness of the positions being offered to the population that we serve.
 For more information, visit NACE Principles of Third- Party Recruiters

 COMMISSION-BASED SALES POSITIONS

 100% commission based positions are not eligible for on-campus interviews and may be offered subject to the following:

 - Full disclosure about the nature of the compensation is provided in writing and

 - The position must be posted to BruinView

 INTERVIEW SCHEDULING AND OFFER GUIDELINES FOR ON-CAMPUS RECRUITING

 Employers are responsible for and expected to inform students about hiring timelines, processes, and decisions.
 Students should be respectfully given sufficient time to make an informed decision about offers they receive.